mfigat/vehicleProject/README.md

 # vehicleProject
-# Project that concerns a 4 wheel robot.
+# Project that concerns a robot with 4 wheels.